syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ![Excel-Like-Features_img8](Excel-Like-Features_images/Excel-Like-Features_img8.jpeg)

 ## Copy/Fill Series
-The GridControl can have the copy/fill series like Excel.
+The Windows Forms GridControl can have the copy/fill series like Excel.
 The copy series is used to copy the content of the current cell to the entire selection whereas the fill series is used to fill the selection with the increment of the current cell.

 An [ExcelSelectionMarkerMouseController](http://help.syncfusion.com/cr/windowsforms/Syncfusion.GridHelperClasses.ExcelSelectionMarkerMouseController.html) helper class that implements the behavior of `Copy/Fill` series in the GridControl.
 This class is available in the `Syncfusion.GridHelperClasses.Windows` assembly.